cwise24/snopsy/docs/module1/4_Installation.rst

 Windows
 ~~~~~~~~

-| Just move to Linux already, Windows is a more involved install.
+| Just move to Linux already!
+Windows can be a more complex installation
-| Follow the Docker CE link below.
+| Follow the Docker CE link below to use the containerized version of this class.

 Ensure that the registry key ``HKLM\CurrentControlSet\Control\Session Manager\Environment _PSLockdownPolicy`` is set to 0.
 If it is not your installation of Docker CE will not be able to start due to Powershell code execution lockdown.